 Frequently when LTC Medi-Cal eligibility issues are explained and/or the rules are documented, clearly, the parties involved are then able to agree easily on a Care Plan, for the benefit of the patient.
 This resolution of EOL (End Of Life) care issues can often create family harmony.

 As an EXPERT WITNESS about LTC Medi-Cal planning rules and requirements, Carol Peters supports the work of Litigation Attorneys, who must present an organized case to the Trial Court.
 Often a contested matter involves an elder (over 65 years) or a dependent adult (age 18-64 years) who has been the victim of financial elder abuse because a lack of understanding about LTC Medi-Cal or other public benefit rules.
 When the rules about the eligibility determinations for the period at issue are clearly stated to the Court as FACTS, then the Court has an evidentiary yardstick by which to measure compliance or deviation in the financial transactions.

-Using a neutral communicator to serve as an Expert Witness about pre-need LTC Medi-Cal planning can be helpful to ALL parties, whether in Court, at a family meeting, or at a Care Plan conference.
+Using a neutral communicator to serve as an Expert Witness about pre-need LTC Medi-Cal planning can be helpful to ALL parties, whether in Court, a Care Plan conference about bioethics issues or at a family meeting.

-Each case is different because each family is different, and each patient’s own special needs are different and unique.
+Each case differs because each family differs, and also each patient’s needs are different and unique.